SunghwanHong/Deep-Matching-Prior/README.md

 # Deep-Matching-Prior
-Official implementation of deep matching prior
+Official implementation of deep matching prior.
-The code will be made available soon..
+The code will be available soon.